Vamic/chaldeas/README.md

 ## Getting Started
 Install [Elm](https://guide.elm-lang.org/install.html) and [npm](https://www.npmjs.com/get-npm).
 The recommended development environment is [Visual Studio Code](code.visualstudio.com) with the [Elm IDE](https://marketplace.visualstudio.com/items/sbrink.elm) extension.

-Build the site with `npm run build`.
 To run a local development instance of the site, use `npm run dev`.
-To generate the sitemap, run `npm run sitemap` and copy and paste the content from the browser window to [publish/sitemap.txt](publish/sitemap.txt).
+To generate the sitemap, run `npm run sitemap` and copy and paste the content from the browser window to [publish/sitemap.txt](publish/sitemap.txt). **Always regenerate the sitemap if you add a Craft Essence or Servant.**

 Pushing your commits to the repository automatically uploads your latest build to the server.
 It takes [Travis CI](https://travis-ci.com/) a few minutes to deploy everything up through [Surge](surgee.sh), so changes will not be reflected immediately.